-Every business wants to find ways to improve their visibility in the online marketplace.
+Every business wants to find ways to improve its visibility in the online marketplace.
 Social media marketing is an effective way to stay relevant in the busy online world while putting your brand in front of new audiences.

 So the question is no longer about if social media is a necessary marketing tool.
 Now, the question is which social media should I use?